isabella232/training-workshop/instructions/README.md

-# Welcome to the Octopus basics workshop!
+# Welcome [student-name] to the Octopus basics workshop!

 This training workshop is designed to build a fundamental understanding of Octopus Deploy, its place in the CI/CD ecosystem, and the value it provides to a typical deployment pipeline workflow.